On this page...

 The following definitions apply to the self-inspection list.

-“Cleaning” refers to removing visible debris and disposable parts, washing the surface or item with water and soap or detergent, rinsing the surface or item thoroughly and drying the surface or item.
-Cleaning must occur before disinfection can begin.
 “Disinfectant” means an EPA-registered bactericidal, virucidal, fungicidal, pseudomonacidal chemical solution, spray or wipe that is effective against HIV-1 and human hepatitis B virus and is intended to destroy or irreversibly inactivate specific viruses, bacteria, or pathogenic fungi, but not necessarily their spores, on nonporous items and surfaces.

-“Disinfection” means the procedure that kills pathogenic microorganisms, but not necessarily their spores.
-“Dispensary” means a separate physical location or area in a salon or school to be used for the storing and dispensing of supplies and cleaning and disinfecting of all implements.
+“Dispensary” means a separate physical location or area in an establishment or school to be used for the storing and dispensing of supplies and cleaning and disinfecting of all implements.
 The dispensary is where products, chemicals and disinfectants are prepared, measured, mixed, portioned, and disposed of.

-“Nonporous” means an item that lacks minute openings or crevices that keep air, water and bacteria from entering the item.
 “Porous” means an item that contains minute openings or crevices that allow air, water and bacteria to enter the item, such as untreated wood, paper and cardboard.

 “Sterilization” means the procedure that kills all microorganisms, including their spores.